johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-05-01-blog-archive-for-docusaurus.md

 ![Blogger blog archive](../static/blog/2021-05-01-blog-archive-for-docusaurus/blogger-blog-archive-small.png)

 The blog archive is a way by which you can browse through your historic blog posts.
 A place where you can see all that you've written and when.
-I find this very helpful and I didn't really want to make the jump without having something like that around.
+I find this very helpful.
+I didn't really want to make the jump without having something like that around.

 ## Handrolling a Docusaurus blog archive